 You may need a roof inspector after a sudden accident, especially if you suspect a tree has fallen or is falling.
 Even a small tree or branch that falls on your roof can damage it.
 Large falling trees can cause extensive damage to the roof.
 Likewise, heavy rain can loosen shingles.
 Therefore, getting an inspection right after a rainy season is essential.

 Insurance adjusters are not roofing experts, so their findings may not be accurate.
-An expert roof inspector will be able to interpret damage accurately and present your findings to the insurance adjuster in an objective manner, which will increase your chance of receiving a fair settlement.
+An expert roof inspector will be able to interpret damage accurately and present your findings to the insurance adjuster objectively, increasing your chance of receiving a fair settlement.

 Hiring a public adjuster for a roof inspection

-When you experience roof damage, it’s in your best interest to hire a public adjuster to assess the damage before you contact your insurance company.
 Insurance companies want to minimize payouts, especially if your roof is old.
+When you experience roof damage, it’s best to hire a public adjuster to assess the damage before you contact your insurance company.
 Public adjusters specialize in roof damage claims and will make sure you’re fairly compensated for the damages.
 They can also help you negotiate with your insurance company.

 While public adjusters cannot speak for roofers in Texas, they often work with them and can help you understand the damage.
 A good public adjuster will communicate directly with the roofer to help you understand the extent of the damage.
-The Public Adjuster will also be able to give you an honest opinion on the amount of money you’ll be required to pay.
+The Public Adjuster will also be able to give you an honest opinion on how much you’ll be required to pay.

-While many homeowners insurance policies cover some or all of the damage done to the roof, it is important to understand the extent of your claim and the extent of your roof damage.
+While many homeowners insurance policies cover some or all of the damage done to the roof, it is essential to understand the extent of your claim and damage.
+If you suspect that the roof is the cause of damage, you may need to hire a public adjuster or insurance attorney for assistance.
 The insurance company may attempt to minimize your claim by claiming it’s fraudulent.
-If you suspect that the roof is the cause of damage, you may need to hire a public adjuster or insurance attorney for assistance.